Posted on: Jul 28, 2022Raunie

 There are also long-term repercussions to not treating or addressing the damage as we see it throughout the lawn.
 The earlier you tackle the situation, the less long-term damage you will experience throughout your lawn.

-- Once Chinch bugs are addressed and eliminated, you will experience bare or yellow spots that remain in the lawn.
+Once Chinch bugs are addressed and eliminated, you will experience bare or yellow spots that remain on the lawn.
 The best plan of attack is to apply soil and seed to the affected areas to ensure that they grow back thick and healthy.

 What Can You Do?